When I was eighteen years old, I broke the law and was condemned to a violent death. I would burn for my sin.

 Christians have an obligation to carefully consider where their theology will lead.
 If someone’s telling you exactly what you want to hear, take a step back and evaluate what they’re saying.

 The danger with Christian Reconstructionists is that not everything they say is wrong.
-They get just enough correct to make their beliefs attractive.
+They get just enough right to make their beliefs attractive.

 “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them.
 Do people pick grapes from thornbushes, or figs from thistles?
 Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus, by their fruit you will recognize them.” – Matthew 7:15-20 (NIV)